FateScript/experiments/algo/README.md

 `elo_rating.py` implements a simple Elo rating system and see how a player's rating converge.

+`load_balance.py` visualize the power of load balance algorithm.

 ### 🛠️ Execute

 Executing is simple: using `python3`/`python` command.